-- Use care when charging the battery or performing maintenance on the battery and electrical system: - Make sure the battery charger is unplugged before connecting or disconnecting cables to the battery. - Charge the battery in a well-ventilated space, so gases produced while charging can dissipate.
-Make sure the battery vents in the caps are open. - Keep sparks, flames, and smoking materials away from the battery at all times.
+- Use care when charging the battery or performing maintenance on the battery and electrical system: - Make sure the battery charger is unplugged before connecting or disconnecting cables to the battery. - Charge the battery in a well-ventilated space, so gases produced while charging can dissipate. - Keep sparks, flames, and smoking materials away from the battery at all times.
 To avoid sparks, use care when removing battery cables from posts. - Disconnect both battery cables before unplugging any wiring connectors or making repairs on the electrical system.